-From these results, we first note that the random initialization and snapshot ensembles exhibit very similar performance.
-This is evident in both the correlation values (Fig.~\ref{fig:correlation}) and the MAE versus average uncertainty plots for energy and forces (Fig.~\ref{fig:error_uncertainty}) across all considered carbon allotropes.
-However, the snapshot ensemble is significantly more computationally efficient, as it requires training only a single model.
+We first note that the random initialization and snapshot ensembles exhibit very similar performance.
+This is evident from both the correlation values and the MAE versus average uncertainty plots for energy and forces across all considered carbon allotropes.
+However, the snapshot ensemble is significantly more computationally efficient because it requires training only a single model.

-The correlation plot further indicates that residuals and uncertainties are most strongly correlated for the bootstrap ensemble, followed by the dropout ensemble.
-Despite this strong correlation, however, the bootstrap ensemble often produces overconfident predictions, as seen in Fig.~\ref{fig:error_uncertainty}, particularly for the force quantities.
+The correlation analysis further shows that the residuals and uncertainties are most strongly correlated for the bootstrap ensemble, followed by the dropout ensemble.
+Despite this strong correlation, however, the bootstrap ensemble often produces overconfident predictions, particularly for the force quantities.
 In contrast, the dropout ensemble yields average uncertainties that either exceed or closely match the MAEs, suggesting better-calibrated uncertainty estimates.
-Furthermore, the resulting uncertainties provide more conservative and safer bounds when used as estimates of the actual error.
-These observations indicate a potential preference for the dropout ensemble over the bootstrap ensemble for uncertainty quantification.
+Furthermore, the resulting uncertainties provide more conservative bounds when interpreted as estimates of the actual prediction error.
+These observations suggest a potential preference for the dropout ensemble over the bootstrap ensemble for uncertainty quantification.